brianhuffman/game-notes/baba-is-you.md

 ### 14. Broken Expectations

+Go through "stop".
+Push "push" right to break rock-is-push.
+Go through rock.
+Push "text" down to break text-is-not-push.
+Go through rock, make flag-is-win.
+Make text-is-not-push.
+Push "is" onto "text".
+Push other "is" next to "shut".
+Push "text/is" below "door" to make door-is-open and text-is-shut.
+Push "not" into door.

 ### Extra 1: Coronation

 Push "swap" onto rock.
 Put "win" below rock.
 Put "is" left of rock.
 Make rock-is-push and text-is-swap.
 Push down on rock.